What are the risk factors for basal and squamous cell skin cancers?

 Men are about twice as likely as women to have basal cell cancers and about 3 times as likely to have squamous cell cancers of the skin.
 This could be because they tend to spend more time in the sun.

-Exposure to large amounts of arsenic increases the risk of non-melanoma skin cancer.
-Arsenic is a heavy metal used to make some pesticides.
-It is also found in well water in some areas.
+Exposure to large amounts of arsenic increases the risk of skin cancer.
+Arsenic is a heavy metal used to make some pesticides and other products.
+It is also a natural part of well water in some areas.

-Workers exposed to industrial tar, coal, paraffin, and certain types of oil may have an increased risk, too.
+Workers exposed to coal tar, paraffin, and certain types of oil may have an increased risk, too.

 Having had a skin cancer

-Anyone who has had one basal or squamous cell cancer has a much higher chance of having another one.
+Anyone who has had a basal or squamous cell cancer has a much higher chance of having another one.

 Certain long-term or severe skin problems

 Scars from bad burns, areas of skin over bad bone infections, and skin damaged by certain skin diseases are more likely to develop skin cancer, but this risk is fairly small.